Education Technology Trends to Watch in 2022

 Education continues its digitalization at a quickened pace (mostly due to COVID-19), and new EdTech trends spring up every year.
 The Agente team keeps abreast of e-learning industry changes to create high quality software solutions which are competitive on the market and easy to maintain.

-In this article, we talk about what’s in and out in 2021 EdTech market trends and software development in particular.
+In this article, we talk about what’s in and out in education technology trends in 2022.